Erlang Calculator click here

 A collection of resources (typically agents and ICT equipment) capable of delivering services by telephone.

-In the context of contact centers a means to have contact with customers.
-Examples are telephone, fax, and internet.
+In the context of contact centers, a means to have contact with customers.
+Examples are telephony, fax, and internet.

 A collection of resources (typically agents and ICT equipment) capable of delivering services through multiple communication channels.

 From Wikipedia: ”In business, a cost centre is a division that adds to the cost of an organization, but only indirectly adds to its profit.
 Typical examples include Research and Development, Marketing and Customer service.”